johannschwabe/ASEv3/backend/README.md

 ### SaleScore

+The object containing the ID and score of a sale property.
+Also provides some additional information about the sale property.

 | Field                       | Type   | Description                                                                         |
 |-----------------------------|--------|-------------------------------------------------------------------------------------|
 | id                          | ID     | The ID of the sale property.                                                        |